stratosonde/docs/_posts/2025-11-23-htc1015-lto-temperature-characterization.md

 - Excellent cold capability: operates to -40°C
 - High energy density: 200-300 Wh/kg
 - **Non-rechargeable**: mission duration limited to initial capacity
-- For StratoSonde: 40mAh would support ~3-4 days maximum
+- For Stratosonde: 40mAh would support ~3-4 days maximum

 **The Verdict:** LTO is the best compromise for a solar-rechargeable stratospheric balloon.
 Yes, it degrades catastrophically below -50°C. But:
 - It can be charged at low temperature (critical for solar harvesting)